Richard Whittington (academic)

 Richard Whittington is an academic in the area of Corporate Strategy.
 Currently, he is a Professor of Strategic Management at the Saïd Business School of the University of Oxford, and a Fellow of New College, Oxford.
-Whittington has been influential in the Strategy-as-Practice approach, a more sociological and less managerial approach to the study of business strategy.
-Whittington has two children, Georgina and Richard.
+Whittington has been influential in the Strategy-as-Practice approach, a more sociological and less managerial approach to the study of business and corporate strategy.
+He was previously an Associate Editor at the Strategic Management Journal.

+At New College, Whittington also sits on the Governing Committee of the Gradel Institute of Charity, a research institution promoting work on the governance and strategy of third sector organisations.